cayton10/AdvWeb/weather_stocks_app/README.md

 I'm recycling a lot of elements / repeating a lot of HTML structure, where I could just make a component to output each data row for me instead of cluttering everything up.

+### Comics Component

+We've discovered that the server settings for the comic strip API has CORS restrictions.
+Therefore, querying the api and presenting the information on a "localhost" environment won't work.
+When I can revisit this, I will, but at the moment, it's midterm and I'm out of time.
+My plan for a fix is to open security settings to get around the CORS issue, finish the comic functions, build / publish the app, and then port it to my Netlify account.

 ## APIs in Use:

 - Current weather information (use openweathermap APIs to display temp, forecast and city information (Huntington))